 Keep in mind that with testing you want to make sure you gather enough data (sample size) to ensure that your tests are statistically relevant.

-Well, thanks to Google, you can use their Website Optimizer to conduct both of these tests for free!
+Well, thanks to Google, you can use their Google Analytics Content Experiments to conduct both of these tests for free!

 When it comes to testing, here are some ideas you can use: